1alessandro1/HP-Pavilion-CE2072NL-macOS/README.md

 Must have to boot Big Sur:

-* OpenRuntime.efi
+* OpenRuntime.efi (bundled in OpenCore package)
 * And nothing else (if you created the USB with [this method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-recovery.html#legacy-macos-online-method))

 For USB creation methods which use `createinstallmedia`, any version of macOS (Big Sur, Catalina etc) may require add:

-* HfsPlus.efi (in order to let OpenCore see the HFS partition created by the tool)
+* [HfsPlus.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi) (in order to let OpenCore see the HFS partition created by the tool)

 ### Kexts